coolarif123/SynthFirmware/README.md

 - Always lock in the same order to stop circualar weights
 - Useage of Prioroties for mutex
 - USB clock is always static when configured
+- atomic stores to ensure the store operation happens in a single step and guaranteeing that  read or write operations do not occur during the store cycles.

 ## CPU Utilization